 Wilson attended the second session of the program June 10-16 at the University of South Carolina in Columbia.
 Two other sessions are held in May and July.
 The program is designed to challenge and inspire participants to become better leaders and better men.

 Student participants were assigned to small groups consisting of Pi Kappa Phi members from around the country, led by two faculty.
 The facilitation team, made up of alumni and friends of the Fraternity, provided a wealth of knowledge to attendees, including decades of higher education and leadership development experience to challenge and support the men.

 “I am so blessed that I was able to experience this life-changing week.
-I met so many brothers from across the nation that I now have a strong bond to and I know that I can talk to when times get touch.”
+I met so many brothers from across the nation that I now have a strong bond to and I know that I can talk to when times get tough.”